 Step is a banking app with built-in parental controls designed for teens.
 Parents or guardians can reload debit cards with funds as they wish.

-Step accounts are FDIC insured for up to $250,000 through Evolve Bank and Trust.
-Kids have access to a Step Visa debit card which benefits from Visa’s fraud protection and zero liability guarantees.
+Step accounts are FDIC-insured for up to $250,000 through Evolve Bank and Trust.
+Kids have access to a Step Visa debit card, including Visa’s fraud protection and zero liability guarantees.

 - Minimum deposit: $0